isaacbernat/presentations/optimise/notes.md

             for y in range(x + 1, max_iter + 1, 2):
                 ...

+# TODO Can we even measure this? :)
 - v8 Expensive vs cheap ops.
 A few SQRTs can save many squares here.
 Modest speedup. before) for y in range(x + 1, max_iter + 1, 2):